apache/submarine/docs/RunningDistributedCifar10TFJobs.md

 Explanations:

 - `>1` num_workers indicates it is a distributed training.
 - Parameters / resources / Docker image of parameter server can be specified separately.
-For many cases, parameter server does not require GPU.
+For many cases, parameter server doesn't require GPU.

-For the meaning of the individual parameters, see the [QuickStart](QuickStart.html) page!
+For the meaning of the individual parameters, see the [QuickStart](QuickStart.md) page!

 *Outputs of distributed training*